renakuai/tic-tac-toe/README.md

 - Restarting the game

 <b>Players Module</b>
-This module was used to control the flow of player selections at the start of the game.
+<br>This module was used to control the flow of player selections at the start of the game.
 It includes functions for:
 - Selecting initial characters
 - Changing characters
 - Displaying the Start Game button once all players have selected their characters.